Do you have lots of savings in cash, but not much invested for retirement?

 6. Money Market Account

 A type of savings account offered through many banks and credit unions that pays higher interest, but also may require higher account balances or other restrictions, like the number of withdrawals you can make each month.
-However, two of my favorite money market accounts are at online banks: Ally Bank and CapitalOne 360.
+Two of my favorite money market accounts are at online banks: Ally Bank and CapitalOne 360.

 10. Bear or Bull Market